Exact two-stage finite-mixture representations for species sampling processes: Illustrations

-We note how a small value of $\eta (=0.2)$ leads to a higher number of occupied clusters $c_n$ in the posterior for both DP/GSBFinite models (black dashed lines).
-This is reflected in the credible intervals of the density estimators in Figure~\ref{fig:fig1} as shown from light-blue sharp peaks in Figure~\ref{fig:fig1}(A-B).
-For the other values of $\eta$ and the natural random sequence $\xi_j,$ the DPFinite and DPSlice models quickly converge to the order of the data-generating mixture.
-The GSBFinite and GSBSlice models tend to yield slightly larger values of $c_n$, consistent with the over-clustering behavior reported in \citet{DeBlasi2020, Hatjispyros2023}.
+Figures~\ref{fig:fig1}--\ref{fig:fig2} summarize the main qualitative behavior.
+A small value of $\eta$ (here $\eta=0.2$) tends to increase posterior mass on larger $c_n$ for both DP/GSBFinite, which is reflected in sharper local features of the corresponding density estimates.
+For the remaining values of $\eta$ and for the natural random sequence $\xi_j$, DPFinite and DPSlice concentrate around the order of the data-generating mixture.
+The GSB-based models yield slightly larger $c_n$, consistent with the over-clustering behavior reported in \citet{DeBlasi2020, Hatjispyros2023}.

-Table~\ref{tab:table1} reports the execution times (in seconds) of the compared algorithms.
-The Table suggests that the DPFinite model has faster execution times and scales better on larger data sets in particular when $\xi_j$ is chosen to be the natural random decreasing sequence.
-In order to show how the algorithms scale relatively to the sample size $n,$ we also report the execution times when the models have been applied on a sample of size $n=1000$ generated from Equation~\ref{DataMix}.
+Table~\ref{tab:table1} reports execution times for $n=250$ and for a larger dataset ($n=1000$) generated from \eqref{DataMix}.
+In this experiment, DPFinite is consistently faster than DPSlice, with the natural choice of $\xi_j$ providing the most favorable scaling.